The following list defines key words as they are used in these Rules.

 It is our policy that records of the dispute resolution process are private and confidential.

 In submitting to arbitration under these Rules, you agree that the arbitrator shall not be subpoenaed by either party in any subsequent legal proceeding.
-You further agree that CBBB, BBB, IVAMS or arbitrator shall not be liable for any act or omission in connection with your arbitration.
+You further agree that BBB, CBBB, or arbitrator shall not be liable for any act or omission in connection with your arbitration.

-CBBB will make all decisions on procedural questions, on the scope of the agreements, on a shipper’s eligibility for arbitration, and on any other question concerning the application and interpretation of these Rules .
+BBB (or CBBB when a business's precommitment has been made with CBBB) will make all decisions on procedural questions, on the scope of the agreements, on a customer's eligibility for arbitration, and on any other question concerning the application and interpretation of these Rules.

-CBBB and BBB at all times reserve the right to discontinue administration of arbitration for any case(s) due to a conflict with any state/federal law or regulation, or due to the conduct of a party.
+BBB and CBBB at all times reserve the right to discontinue administration of arbitration for any case(s) due to a conflict with any state/federal law or regulation, or due to the conduct of a party.